keysmusician/holberton_file_downloader/README.md

   <p><em>Source: https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest</em></p>
 </div>

-4) Navigate to any Holberton School project page.
-If you're already viewing a project, refresh the page.

 That's it!
-Happy downloading!
+The extension is installed.

+## Usage

+To download files, navigate to any Holberton School project page, click the extension icon, then "Find files," then "Download files."
+The extension is only active on `intranet.hbtn.io`.
+If you were already viewing a project when you installed the extension, refresh the page.

 ## Comparison:
 | Category | Holberton File Downloader | hb-file-creator |